vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/093/04_sa_no.md

 The hapax rathirāyátām (3rd sg. mid. impv., with Oldenberg, etc., not gen. pl. pres.

-part., with Gr) is baroque in formation.
+part., with Grassmann) is baroque in formation.
 It’s worth noting that 3 of the 11 forms of its presumed base rathirá- ‘charioteer, chariot rider’ are found in nearby IX.97 (vss.
 37, 46, 48) with a further occurrence in IX.76.2.